Welcome to the Department of Chemical and Materials Engineering.

 Our programs are taught by world-class educators who are experts in areas such as corrosion inhibition, fluid mechanics, fuel cell technology for green energy, nanotubes, nanocomposites, nanostructures, conjugated polymers, manufacturing and testing of carbon fibers, high performance matrix resins, multifunctional and aerospace metals and composites, lithium ion batteries, biomimetic membranes, kinetics and reaction, electrochemistry, and optics materials science engineering.

 The department offers the following programs at the undergraduate level.
-Click a link below to go to the University's Areas of Study for more information about the program of your choice:
+Click a link to go to the University's Areas of Study for details:

 Bachelor's Plus Master's Program